sggenDebugs/miraa-san/README.md

 # miraa-san
-The goal is to create a comprehensive, multi-user mobile tool for trainees and sensei, focusing on vocabulary, kanji, and grammar.
+An app written in java with the goal to create a comprehensive, multi-user software (mobile?) tool for trainees and sensei, focusing on vocabulary, kanji, and grammar.